TechforgoodCAST/castbot/README.md

-# castmin-bot
+# Castmin Bot

-slack integration to help with CAST admin
+Slack integration to help with general CAST admin